November 11, 2021

 Preview text is like a second subject line.
 Most email servers show a short preview, around 100 characters, of the body of the email.
 Optimizing your preview text can increase your open rate by 45%.

-If you really want to catch a prospect’s attention, include outside interests of theirs or causes they care about.
-This may sound like a manual and time consuming task but it doesn’t have to be with the proper tool.
+If you really want to catch a prospect’s attention and create a great candidate experience, include outside interests of theirs or causes they care about.
+This may sound like a manual and time-consuming task but it doesn’t have to be with the proper tool.
 Fetcher can help you curate your emails by automatically plugging in the names, desired roles, past positions, etc. of candidates.

 66% of emails are opened on mobile devices.
 That means brevity is key.
 Get straight to your point.
 And if you’re using branded content like graphics in the email, make sure it translates to a mobile screen correctly.
 If not, it may turn a candidate off as it shows you’re not paying attention to detail.

-Our data shows that roughly half of candidates contacted will be interested after a first email.
+Our data shows that roughly half of the candidates contacted will be interested after one email.
 Although interest does decrease with each follow-up email, interest rates are still as high as 30% at the third touchpoint.
 That means that, even when following up a second and third time, one in three of those candidates is interested!

 Email or LinkedIn InMail?
 Take a look at which one is more impactful for cold outreach.